-Info: 300g Packet; Shelf Stable - Available In-Store Only in Winter
+Info: 300g Packet; Shelf Stable - Available In Store Only

 Enjoy the benefits of Kombucha at a much more affordable price point by brewing it at home yourself!
 This organic Live Scoby Kombucha Making Culture will get you started.
 It can make about 10 bottles of Kombucha per batch, and be reused to make a great many batches (almost forever!).